Exact critical exponents for vector operators in the 3d Ising model and conformal invariance: Introduction

 Another strategy consists in computing explicitly the lowest scaling dimension of such vector operators.
 Several attempts have been performed in this direction during the last few years.
 In \cite{rychkov}, a Monte-Carlo simulation was performed with the aim of determining the scaling dimension of the vector operator $\int d^3x \phi\partial_\mu\phi(\partial_\nu\phi)^2$ appropriately discretized on a $3d$ lattice.
-The result quoted for the scaling dimension of the integrated vector operator is $3\pm 1$ (i.e., $6\pm 1$ for the local vector operator).
+The result quoted for the scaling dimension of the integrated vector operator is $3\pm 1$.
 Since the discretized operator considered in \cite{rychkov} is quite generic, it is natural to believe that it couples to the operator of lowest scaling dimension.
 Under this assumption, and invoking the aforementioned sufficient condition, this result strongly indicates that conformal invariance is present in the critical regime of the $d=3$ Ising model.
 From the analytic side, a 1-loop calculation \cite{delamotte} performed in $d=4-\epsilon$ shows that the integrated vector operator of lowest scaling dimension is $O_4^3=\int d^dx\, \phi^3\partial_\mu \Delta\phi$ where $\Delta$ is the Laplacian.
 This operator turns out to be the same (up to integration by parts) as the one employed in the 3d case in Ref.~\cite{rychkov}.
 It has dimension $3+\mathcal O(\epsilon^2)$ (i.e., the correction linear in $\epsilon$ vanishes).
-Finally, the scaling dimension of the leading vector operator is found to be 3 again in the bidimensional case \cite{rychkov}.
-All these results indicate that the smallest scaling dimension of an integrated vector operator is close to 3 in all dimensions between 2 and 4.
-The aim of this article is to show that it is actually exactly 3 in any dimension.
+These two results indicate that the smallest scaling dimension of an integrated vector operator is close to 3 in all dimensions.

+In Sect.~\ref{sec_nonrenorm}, we show that the scaling dimension of the integrated vector operator studied previously is actually exactly 3 in any dimension.
 This eliminates the uncertainties coming from the numerical simulation in \cite{rychkov} and, accordingly, under the same assumptions made in that reference that scale invariance implies conformal invariance.
-We stress that the determination of a critical exponent is remarkable because very few exact results are known for critical exponents in $d=3$.